Homeowners insurance, or hazard insurance, covers you in the event of damage to or loss of your property. You should have enough coverage to:

 - protect yourself in case someone gets injured on your property and sues you

 It’s a good idea to have enough insurance to cover 100% of rebuilding your home.
 Make sure you have an accurate estimate of the cost of replacing your home, since construction costs can increase dramatically over the years.
+An insurance agent call help you determine that replacement cost.

 Most companies cover your possessions for 50% to 75% of the amount your home's structure is insured for.
 To help you decide if that’s enough coverage, talk with your insurance agent.